Emily Braun

-Emily Braun (born 1957) is a Canadian-born art historian, curator and Distinguished Professor of Art History at Hunter College and the Graduate Center of the City University of New York.
-Braun is a specialist in the history of modern European art and is known for her contributions to the study of Italian modernism and Cubism.
-In addition to her academic work, Braun serves as the Curator of the Leonard A. Lauder Collection of Cubist Art.
+Emily Braun is a Canadian-born art historian, curator and distinguished professor of art history at Hunter College and the Graduate Center of the City University of New York.
+Braun is a specialist in the history of modern European art and is known for her contributions to the study of Italian modernism and cubism.
+In addition to her academic work, Braun has served as the curator of the Leonard A. Lauder Collection of Cubist Art.